LEAN: graph-based pruning for convolutional neural networks by extracting longest chains: Introduction

 \section{Introduction}

-In recent years, convolutional neural networks (CNNs) have become state-of-the-art machine learning models to solve a wide variety of tasks \cite{lecun2015deep}, including image classification \cite{krizhevsky2012imagenet}, segmentation \cite{unet}, and denoising \cite{TIAN2020461}.
-On many occasions, high-accuracy CNNs require a large amount of memory and computational resources.
-Long evaluation times can limit the applicability of neural networks in real-time applications, and large memory requirements can limit the usefulness for memory- or energy-limited applications \cite{energypruning}.
+In recent years, convolutional neural networks (CNNs) have become state-of-the-art for many image-to-image translation tasks \citep{lecun2015deep}, including image segmentation \citep{unet}, and denoising \citep{TIAN2020461}.
+They are increasingly used as a subcomponent of a larger system, e.g., visual odometry \citep{yang2020d3vo}, as well as in energy-limited and real-time applications \citep{energypruning}.
+In these situations, the applicability of high-accuracy CNNs may be limited by large computational resource requirements.
 Small networks may be more applicable in such settings, but may lack accuracy.

-Neural network \emph{pruning} \cite{NIPS1988_119, pruning1990} has recently gained popularity as a technique to reduce the size of neural networks \cite{learnconnections,Blalock2020WhatIT}.
-When pruning, the neural network is reduced in size by removing parameters while trying to maintain a high accuracy.
-A common pruning method for CNNs is to remove individual parameters \cite{han2015deep}.
-However, removing individual parameters may not directly lead to improved computational efficiency in CNNs \cite{park2016faster}.
-Because CNNs contain convolution operations, which are parameterized by a \emph{filter} matrix, a convolution still needs to be performed when at least one filter parameter remains active.
-Therefore, to reduce computational effort, it is necessary to remove or keep entire filters, which is sometimes referred to as structured pruning.
-Common methods for pruning CNNs determine what convolutional filters to remove by ranking filters on an individual basis \cite{Blalock2020WhatIT, pruningconvnets, luo2017thinet}.
-This can be done by computing the operator norm of a filter, e.g., the $L_1$-norm \cite{pruningconvnets}.
+Neural network pruning \citep{NIPS1988_119, pruning1990} has recently gained popularity as a technique to reduce the size of neural networks \citep{Blalock2020WhatIT}.
+Neural networks consist of learnable parameters, including the scalar components of the convolutional filters.
+When pruning, the neural network is reduced in size by removing such scalar parameters while trying to maintain high accuracy.
+We distinguish between individual parameter pruning \citep{han2015deep}, where each parameter of an operation is ranked and pruned separately, and structured pruning \citep{ pruningconvnets, luo2017thinet}, where entire convolutional filters are ranked and pruned.
+As convolution operators can only be removed once all scalar parameters of the filter kernel have been pruned, structured pruning is favored over individual pruning when aiming to improve computational performance \citep{park2016faster}.
+In the remainder of this paper, we focus on structured pruning.